martha-moreno/pacman/README.md

 # pacman
-Pacman moving turning at page edge in X
+Pacman turning around at page edge in X